dennisXZX/reading-list/README.md

 ## Technology
 1. Zero to One: Notes on Startups, or How to Build the Future, 2014
 1. :white_check_mark: [未来世界的幸存者](https://ruanyf.github.io/survivor/), 2017
-1. JavaScript Enlightenment: From Library User to JavaScript Developer, 2013
+1. :white_check_mark: JavaScript Enlightenment: From Library User to JavaScript Developer, 2013
 1. DOM Enlightenment: Exploring JavaScript and the Modern DOM, 2013
 1. JavaScript: The Good Parts, 2008